TritonDataCenter/manta-nfs/README.md

 On SmartOS the uid/gid for 'nobody' is 60001.

-To setup a SMF service for the server, run
+The `svc/smf/manta-nfs.xml` file provides an example configuration for smf(5).
+If necessary, edit the file and provide the correct paths to 'node', 'server.js' and your configuration file.

+Run the following to load and start the service:

-    svccfg -v import manta-nfs.xml
+    svccfg -v import svc/smf/manta-nfs.xml